Robert Abbott’s Games

 Information about my games:

-I thought that the best way to organize this section was to list the games I invented.
+I thought that the best way to organize this page was to list the games I invented.
 If I have more information about any of these games, then the name of the game will serve as a link to the information.
 Following the list of my games, there are some other notes about games.

 Eleusis and Variety both appeared in the latest edition of Hoyle’s Rules of Games; so I have a separate page about that book.
 That page also has a 1963 review of Abbott’s New Card Games.